Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

   Possible enumeration types are:

-  * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration
+  * IPConnection.ENUMERATION_TYPE_AVAILABLE (0): Device is available
-    triggered by user).
+    (enumeration triggered by user).
-  * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically
+  * IPConnection.ENUMERATION_TYPE_CONNECTED (1): Device is newly connected
-    send by Brick after establishing a communication connection).
+    (automatically send by Brick after establishing a communication connection).
     This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
-  * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible
+  * IPConnection.ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only
-    for USB connection).
+    possible for USB connection).
 In this case only *uid* and *enumerationType* are vaild.

   It should be possible to implement plug-and-play functionality with this